Galaxy-Wars-Remake-Project/.github/profile/README.md

 This project is proprietary software.
 All rights reserved.
 See the [LICENSE](LICENSE) file for details.

 ---
-© 2025 Galaxy Wars 2.
+© 2025 Galaxy Wars: The Remake.
 Not affiliated with Hypixel or Mojang AB.